 It is the believer’s privilege to know and comprehend God’s counsels (Eph.
 1:9, John 15:15).
 If there is a tightly knit system to be found in God’s word, then whatever God’s own counsels amount to has to be this system.
 God’s eternal counsels is the only plan worth knowing.
 I hope you would agree with me in this.
 What I want to understand is God’s counsels, God’s plan.
 There is only one plan, right?

 But the Calvinism vs. Arminianism discussion mainly focuses on just the salvation of man as different teachers discuss or argue it.
 I see this as a narrowed focus.
 Our salvation is a most important bible subject, but it does not have the extent of scope that the counsels of God has.
 Still, the question boils down to this – is my personal salvation part and parcel of the eternal plan of God?
-Eph.
-1:3-14, I believe, makes this perfectly clear.
+The epistle to the Ephesians, I believe, makes this perfectly clear.

 Ephesians 1:3-14 (NKJV)